-Each student upon arrival is issued a code to his/her room.
-If during the course of the year a code needs to be changed, a student can make this request by contacting the Office of Residential Life and Education.
-The fee is \$10.00.
+Each student upon arrival is issued a code to his/her room and this code should be kept private.
+If, during the course of the year, a code needs to be changed, a student can make this request by contacting the Office of Residential Life and Education.
+The fee is \$10.00 and codes are changed by Physical Plant staff with edits to the College Portal by the Office of Information Technology.